CLIP SPORTS FLOOR

 (UK: 3 mm under a 2 m straight edge).

-As intermediate layer for a Junckers floating sports floor, use Junckers 10 mm Sports Foam.
+As intermediate layer for a Junckers floating sports floor, use Junckers 10 or 15 mm Sports Foam.

 For more information, see Junckers Sports Foam H 3.3.

-All floor board header joints are glued with Junckers SylvaFix, header joint adhesive.
-Never apply adhesive to the longitudinal sides of the floor boards, except for the floor boards in the last row, if the clip-groove is cut off.
+All floorboard header joints must be glued with Junckers SylvaFix, header joint adhesive.
+Never apply adhesive to the longitudinal sides of the floorboards, except for the floorboards in the last row, if the clip-groove is cut off.

 10. CHOICE OF INSTALLATION CLIP